polevoyd/cookie-stand/README.md

 # cookie-stand

 Cookie Stand
-WEbsite for a local business that sells a salmon cookies.
+Website for a local business that sells a salmon cookies.

 Built With
 - VS Code